Kwagga Smith: Youth

-He was selected in the South African U20 side that played at the 2013 IRB Junior World Championship in France.
+He was selected in the South Africa U20 side that played at the 2013 IRB Junior World Championship in France.
 His only appearance in the pool stages came when he came played off the bench in the 97–0 victory over the United States.
 He didn't play in their matches against England and France, but he did return to the bench for their semi-final clash with Wales.
 He came on in the first half and scored one of South Africa's two tries in the match, but it wasn't enough to prevent them losing the match 18–17 as Wales progressed to the final.
-Smith was again named in their final match of the tournament, the third-placed play-off against New Zealand, and once again scored a try for the Baby Boks to help the team to a 41–34 victory and to clinch third place in the competition.
+Smith was again named in their final match of the tournament, the third place play-off against New Zealand, and once again scored a try for the Baby Boks to help the team to a 41–34 victory, clinching third place in the competition.